Alexander Smith (poet): Life

 Alexander Smith was the eldest of eight, possibly nine, children born to John Smith (1803–1884) and Christina née Murray (1804–1881).
 John Smith was a pattern designer for the textile trade; he worked variously in Paisley and in Kilmarnock, where Alexander was born, before moving to Glasgow when Alexander was about eight years old.

 When Alexander was still at school, he was stricken by a fever that left him with a squint in one eye.
-Details of his schooling are sparse, but it is known that it began in Paisley and continued at a school in John Street in Glasgow.
+Details of his schooling are sparse, but it is known that it began in Paisley and continued at a school on John Street in Glasgow.
 There was talk of him being trained for the ministry, but the family's finances required that he leave school at the age of eleven and follow his father's trade in the muslin factory.

 Alexander was an avid reader, and became co-founder, with like-minded youngsters, of the Glasgow Addisonian Literary Society.
 Early poems were published in The Glasgow Citizen, whose proprietor and editor James Hedderwick became a patron and friend.
 The success of his first volume of poems, A Life Drama and other Poems (1853), brought him fame and influential supporters that led to him being appointed Secretary of Edinburgh University in 1854.

 In Edinburgh, Smith was a near neighbour of the landscape painter Horatio McCulloch, who had also grown up in Glasgow, and the two became firm friends.

 McCulloch's wife, Marcella MacLellan, was from the Isle of Skye, where the Cuillin were the subjects of many of McCulloch's paintings.
 He and Alexander Nicolson, a Skyeman living in Edinburgh, introduced Smith to the island.
 That introduction had a profound effect on Smith's remaining years.

 On 24 April 1857 Smith married Marcella's cousin, Flora Nicolson Macdonald (1829–1873), at Ord House, her parents' home on Sleat peninsula in Skye.
 The couple returned to Skye every summer, and the island inspired the work for which Smith is most remembered today: A Summer in Skye.

 Smith's later years brought financial worry.
-His salary from the university had been increased to £200 per annum, but sales of his writing was damaged by hostile criticism.
-He had to support a growing family, and maintain 'Gesto Villa', a large house in Wardie that had been bought for them an uncle of Flora who had made his fortune in India from Indigo.
+His salary from the university had been increased to £200 per annum, but sales of his writing were damaged by hostile criticism.
+He had to support a growing family, and maintain 'Gesto Villa', a large house in Wardie that had been bought for them by an uncle of Flora who had made his fortune in India from Indigo.
 Although Alexander's working hours at the university left time to write, that time was largely absorbed in entertaining his many friends and relatives.

 He contracted diphtheria in November 1866.
 That became compounded with typhoid fever.
 By the end of the year he seemed to be rallying but the combination was too much.
-He died at home on 5 January 1867 aged thirty-seven, and was buried five days later in Warriston Cemetery.
+He died at home on 5 January 1867 aged 37, and was buried five days later in Warriston Cemetery.